ericrommel/python_test_automation_book/weeks/week02/section02.md

 # Section 2: Tuples

 ## Introduction:
+Python tuples is a type of data structure that is similar to lists.
+The main difference between the two is that tuples are immutable, meaning they cannot be changed after creating.
+## Introduction statements:
 * Used to store collections of heterogeneous data (any type of data: string, boolean, etc)
 * Round brackets ()
 * Tuple is `immutable` - can't be changed